 If you want something quick and easy to grow that will spread like wildfire and provide you with a bounty of uses, might I suggest you plant a bit of mint?
 It is great for teas, recipes, and even makes a great wine!

-Rapidly growing and even considered invasive by many, mint has been part of medicinal gardens as long as we’ve had organized agriculture.
+Rapidly growing and even considered invasive by many, mint has been part of medicinal gardens as long as we’ve had organized agriculture, and was likely harvested for its flavor and use by our nomadic ancestors.
 It’s perfect to grow if you are a beginner gardener…in fact, I dare you to TRY and kill it.
 It just won’t die!

 Menthol comes from peppermint and it is a powerful medicinal ally.
 It isn’t only good as a flavoring and a breath freshener, but that is how most folks are familiar with peppermint.
 The wonders of mint go way beyond candy canes.
 It can be used for many different things, both internally and externally:

 - When you’ve had too much to eat and you feel bloated and crampy, mint is great for releasing the extra pressure.
-In layman’s terms, it will make you fart and burp like a human orchestra, much to the delight of giggling fools, like myself.
+In layman’s terms, it will make you fart and burp like a human orchestra, much to the delight of giggling fools, like me.

 - If you are prone to suffer from bad digestion, heartburn, nausea, or constipation, mint might be a suitable, gentle ally to ease your pain.
 I bet that you thought that the mints given out at restaurants was a subtle hint from the waitress about the oniony and garlicky food scenting your breath, didn’t you?

 - This is also the reason that mint jelly or mint sauce is traditionally served with lamb and game, especially when it tends to be gamey and tough.
 The peppermint aids in the digestion by increasing bile flow, which in turn helps to break down the meat.